wsheldon67/svelte-citadel-2/requirements/Components.md

 # Pieces

+Generally, pieces are placed on top of the Land/Turtle layer.
+The obvious exception is Turtles, which like Land, are placed in Water.

 ## Bird

 Movement: The Bird moves in a straight line, either horizontally or vertically, for as many tiles as you want.
 It cannot move diagonally.